5TFG4/autohub-usbip/docs/TROUBLESHOOT.md

 - **Symptom**: `sync.ps1` logs no attachments even though `usbip list -r` shows devices.
 - **Checks**:
   - Run `usbip list -r <PI_IP>` manually; the script supports both `- busid ...` and `3-2:` style lines, but capture the output in case a newer driver introduces another format.
-  - Invoke `pwsh -NoProfile -File .\sync.ps1 -Verbose` to log the raw `usbip` output when no bus IDs are parsed.
+  - Invoke `pwsh.exe -NoProfile -File .\sync.ps1 -Verbose` to log the raw `usbip` output when no bus IDs are parsed.
   - Verify the CLI returns exit code 0; the script now captures stderr as well, so failures surface in verbose logs.
   - `usbip port` output should list `busid = ...`; if formatting changed, adjust the regex in `Detach-Busid` and cleanup loops.